jonledin/hello-world/README.md

 # hello-world
-wishing users to our platform good health and properity
+wishing users to our platform good health and prosperity